 The award is presented every two years to a scientist who has demonstrated dedication to the advancement of scientific knowledge in cardiology.

-The seventh edition of the Prize in 2013 will recognize a clinical or basic science investigator who has achieved distinction in the study of the pivotal role of microcirculation in systemic and organ diseases.
+The eighth edition of the Prize in 2015 will recognize a clinical or basic science investigator who has achieved distinction in the study of secondary prevention and risk reduction strategies for patients with cardiovascular diseases.

 The Prize will award 100,000 Euros to the winner.